Emma Stone and Woody Harrelson return to battle the undead in Zombieland 2

 The sequel will focus on how "the zombie slayers must face off against the many new kinds of zombies that have evolved since the first movie, as well as some new human survivors," according to Deadline.

-On Tuesday, Sony Pictures also tweeted a new poster featuring Woody Harrelson, Jesse Eisenberg, Emma Stone and Abigail Breslin doing the 10-year challenge meme.
+On Tuesday, Sony Pictures also tweeted a new poster featuring Harrelson, Eisenberg, Stone and Breslin doing the 10-year challenge meme.

 Zombieland 2 hits theaters worldwide on Oct.
 11.